TheTypeSet/recipes/pasta/sauce/spicy-sweet-meat-sauce.md

 # Instructions:
 1. Add tomato sauce, Frank's RedHot, and all seasonings (sugar, cinnamon, cayenne, chili powder, black pepper, garlic powder, salt) to large pot
-2. Bring to a simmer, cooking uncovered at low-medium heat for 10 minutes
+2. Bring to a simmer, cooking uncovered at low-medium heat for at least 10 minutes
-3. Cook sausages, cut into 1" chunks, and add to pot
+3. Cook sausages, cut into small chunks, and add to pot
 4. Brown beef, add to pot
 5. Add peppers, garlic, and onions to pot
 6. Raise heat to medium-high
 7. Simmer covered for 15 minutes
-8. Serve over fresh cooked pasta
+8. Serve over fresh cooked pasta or rice

 # Options:
 - Add additional Frank's and sugar when cooking the sausage
-- Add additional Frank's, sugar, and cinnamon when cooking the sausage
+- Add additional Frank's, sugar, and cinnamon when browning the beef